-The primary piece of legislation that guides Council's is the Local Government Act 2020.
+The primary piece of legislation that guides councils is the Local Government Act 2020 (the LG Act).

-Section 8 of the Local Government Act sets out the role of a Council as follows: "The role of a Council is to provide good governance in its municipal district for the benefit and wellbeing of the municipal community."
+Section 8 of the Local Government Act sets out the Role of a Council: The role of a Council is to provide good governance in its municipal district for the benefit and wellbeing of the municipal community.

-In line with the Local Government Act, any role or action for affordable housing that the Council adopts needs to be undertaken in a way that demonstrates good governance and provides for the benefit and wellbeing of the community.
-This strategy is a document that has been delivered to reflect the requirements of the Local Government Act.
+In line with the Local Government Act, any role or action for affordable housing that the Council adopts needs to be undertaken in a way that demonstrates good governance and provides for the benefit and wellbeing of the South Gippsland Shire community.
+The Strategy is a document that has been delivered to reflect the requirements of the Local Government Act.